doo/evernote-sdk-ios/README.md

         }
     }];

-Calling authenticateWithViewController:completionHandler: will start the OAuth process.
-EvernoteSession will open a new modal view controller, to display Evernote's OAuth web page and handle all the back-and-forth OAuth handshaking.
+Calling authenticateWithViewController:completion: will start the OAuth process.
+ENSession will open a new modal view controller, to display Evernote's OAuth web page and handle all the back-and-forth OAuth handshaking.
 When the user finishes this process, Evernote's modal view controller will be dismissed.

-### Use EvernoteNoteStore and EvernoteUserStore for asynchronous calls to the Evernote API

-Both `EvernoteNoteStore` and `EvernoteUserStore` have a convenience constructor that uses the shared `EvernoteSession`.
-All API calls are asynchronous, occurring on a background GCD queue.
-You provide the success and failure callback blocks.
-E.g.,

-    EvernoteNoteStore *noteStore = [EvernoteNoteStore noteStore];
-    [noteStore listNotebooksWithSuccess:^(NSArray *notebooks) {
-                                    // success... so do something with the returned objects NSLog(@"notebooks: %@", notebooks);
+### Hello, world.

+To create a new note with no user interface, you can just do this:

+    ENNote * note = [[ENNote alloc] initWithString:@"Hello, Evernote!"];
+	note.title = @"My First Note";
+    [[ENSession sharedSession] uploadNote:note completion:^(ENNoteRef * noteRef, NSError * uploadNoteError) {
+		if (noteRef) {
+			// It worked!
+You can use this note ref to share the note or otherwise find it again.
+			...
+		} else {
+			NSLog(@"Couldn't upload note.
+Error: %@", error);
 		}
-                                failure:^(NSError *error) {
-                                    // failure... show error notification, etc
-                                    if([EvernoteSession isTokenExpiredWithError:error]) {
-                                        // trigger auth again
-                                        // auth code is shown in the Authenticate section }
-                                    NSLog(@"error %@", error);
 	}];

-Full information on the Evernote NoteStore and UserStore API is available on the [Evernote Developers portal page](http://dev.evernote.com/documentation/cloud/).

-### Creating note content

-The SDK includes an ENML writer that helps you write notes.
-This is useful to write styled notes,supports adding resources like images to the note and also supports writing encrypted fields to Evernote.
-E.g.,

-    ENMLWriter* myWriter = [[ENMLWriter alloc] init];
-    [myWriter startDocument];
-    [myWriter startElement:@"span"];
-    [myWriter startElement:@"br"];
-    [myWriter endElement];
-    [myWriter writeResource:resource];
-    [myWriter endElement];
-    [myWriter endDocument];
-    EDAMNote *newNote = [[EDAMNote alloc] init];
-    newNote.content = myWriter.contents;
-    newNote.title = "Test note";
-    newNote.contentLength = myWriter.contents.length;

-`resource` is of type EDAMResource.
-For more examples, please see the sample app code.

-### Prompting the user to install the Evernote for iOS app

-If you need to check if the Evernote for iOS app is installed, you can use the following :

-    [[EvernoteSession sharedSession] isEvernoteInstalled]

-If you need to prompt the user to install the Evernote for iOS app, you can use the following :

-    [[EvernoteSession sharedSession] installEvernoteAppUsingViewController:self]

-The preferred way for using any of the Evernote for iOS related functions is :

-    if([[EvernoteSession sharedSession] isEvernoteInstalled]) {
-    // Invoke Evernote for iOS related function
-    }
-    else {
-    // Prompt user to install the app [[EvernoteSession sharedSession] installEvernoteAppUsingViewController:self];
-    }

-### Use the Evernote for iOS App to create/view Notes

-For this to work, the latest Evernote for iOS app needs to be installed.
-You can send text/html or text/plain types of content.
-You can also send attachments.

-To make a new note:

-    EDAMNote *note = <create a new note here>
-    [[EvernoteSession sharedSession] setDelegate:self];
-    [[EvernoteNoteStore noteStore] saveNewNoteToEvernoteApp:note withType:@"text/html"];

-To view a note:

-    EDAMNote *noteToBeViewed : <Get the note that you want to view>
-    [[EvernoteNoteStore noteStore] viewNoteInEvernote:noteToBeViewed];

-You can also see sample for this in the sample app.
+This creates a new, plaintext note, with a title, and uploads it to the user's default notebook.

-### Viewing notes
+### Adding Resources

-You can use this to view notes within your app.
-You will need to include `ENMLUtitlity.h`

-Here is an example.
-The example requires you to setup a web view or any other html renderer.

-    [[EvernoteNoteStore noteStore] getNoteWithGuid:<guid of note to be displayed> withContent:YES withResourcesData:YES withResourcesRecognition:NO withResourcesAlternateData:NO success:^(EDAMNote *note) {
-                ENMLUtility *utltility = [[ENMLUtility alloc] init];
-                [utltility convertENMLToHTML:note.content withResources:note.resources completionBlock:^(NSString *html, NSError *error) {
-                    if(error == nil) {
-                        [self.webView loadHTMLString:html baseURL:nil];
-                    }
+Let's say you'd like to create a note with an image that you have.
+That's easy too.
+You just need to create an `ENResource` that represents the image data, and attach it to the note before uploading:

+	ENNote * note = [[ENNote alloc] initWithString:@"This note has an image in it."];
+	note.title = @"My Image Note";
+	ENResource * resource = [[ENResource alloc] initWithImage:myImage]; // myImage is a UIImage object.
+	[note addResource:resource]
+	[[ENSession sharedSession] uploadNote:note completion:^(ENNoteRef * noteRef, NSError * uploadNoteError) {
+		// same as above...
 	}];
-            } failure:^(NSError *error) {
-                NSLog(@"Failed to get note : %@",error);
-            }];
-Check the Note browser in the sample app for some sample code.

-### Handling expired Authentication tokens

-You should check for expired auth tokens and trigger authentication again if the authentication token is expired or revoked by the user.

-You can check for expired using `if(EvernoteSession isTokenExpiredWithError:error])` in the error block.
+You aren't restricted to images; you can use any kind of file.
+Just use the appropriate initializer for `ENResource`.
+You'll need to know the data's MIME type to pass along.

+### Sending To Evernote with UIActivityViewController

+[This object works when a session is authenticated already.
+Note that it's a big work in progress with crummy UI for right now!]

+iOS provides a handy system `UIActivityViewController` that you can create and use when a user taps an "action" or "share" button in your app.
+The Evernote SDK provides a drop-in `UIActivity` subclass (`ENSendToEvernoteActivity`) that you can use.
+This will do the work of creating resources and note contents (based on the activity items), and presents a view controller that lets the user choose a notebook, add tags, edit the title, etc. Just do this:

+	ENSendToEvernoteActivity * evernoteActivity = [[ENSendToEvernoteActivity alloc] init];
+	activity.noteTitle = @"Default Note Title";
+	//...
+	UIActivityViewController * avc = [[UIActivityViewController alloc] initWithActivityItems:activityItems applicationActivities:@[evernoteActivity]];
+    [self presentViewController:avc animated:YES completion:nil];
+    // etc

+### What else is in here?

+The high level functions include those on `ENSession`, and you can look at `ENNote`, `ENResource`, `ENNotebook` for simple models of these objects as well.

+Coming soon: discussion of "Advanced" access to underlying "EDAM" object layer.

 FAQ
 ---

+### What iOS versions are supported?

+This version of the SDK is designed for iOS 7 (and above).
+The current public version of the SDK in Evernote's repo supports back to iOS 5.

 ### Does the Evernote SDK support ARC?

-Yes.
-To use the SDK in a non-ARC project, please use the -fobjc-arc compiler flag on all the files in the Evernote SDK.
+Obvi.
+(To use the SDK in a non-ARC project, please use the -fobjc-arc compiler flag on all the files in the Evernote SDK.)

-### What if I want to do my own Evernote Thrift coding?
+### What if I want to do more than the meager few functions offered on ENSession?

-`EvernoteNoteStore` and `EvernoteUserStore` are an abstraction layer on top of Thrift, and try to keep some of that nastiness out of your hair.
-You can still get access to the underlying Thrift client objects, though: check out EvernoteSession's userStore and noteStore properties.
+ENSession is a really broad, workflow-oriented abstraction layer.
+It's currently optimized for the creation and upload of new notes, but not a whole lot more.
+You can get closer to the metal, but it will require a fair bit of understanding of Evernote's object model and API.

+The SDK includes primitive access to the entire API.
+Start by asking an authenticated session for its `-primaryNoteStore`.
+You can look at the header for `ENNoteStoreClient` to see all the methods offered on it, with block-based completion parameters.
+Knock yourself out.
+This note store won't work with a user's business data or shared notebook data directly.
+More info is current beyond the scope of this README but check out the full developer docs. *Note to self: add a lot more here.*

+### Where can I find out more about the Evernote service, API, and object model for my more sophisticated integration?

+Please check out the [Evernote Developers portal page](http://dev.evernote.com/documentation/cloud/).
+Apple style docs are [here](http://dev.evernote.com/documentation/reference/ios/).